-The Water Works has entered into an engineering contract totaling \$2,450,408 for the design and construction of a new reverse osmosis membrane treatment process train at the water treatment plant.
-As of June 30, 2023 there have been \$1,183,201 of costs incurred on the project.
+The Water Works has entered into engineering and construction contracts totaling \$5,004,916 for the design and construction of a new reverse osmosis membrane treatment process train at the water treatment plant.
+As of June 30, 2024 there have been \$2,518,118 of costs incurred on the project.
+This project will be funded with a State Revolving Fund loan.